 These are wild gorillas, and they certainly aren’t waiting for you at the forest’s edge.
 You must plunge into the jungle to find them—without the sort of trekking paths you might be used to.
 And while gorillas make their way in this environment effortlessly, we humans need the help of machete-wielding trackers to carve a path.

 The trekking can take from 1 to 6 hours and climb to altitudes in excess of 7,500 feet.
 The terrain is rough, and at times muddy.
 This means pulling yourself up many muddy hills as they slip away below you by grasping plant roots and branches, so gardening gloves are essential.
 Although the hike is physically demanding, the beauty of the forest and surrounding scenery make the trekking worthwhile.
 And once the gorillas are located, all fatigue is forgotten, as the focus is on meeting a family of mountain gorillas in their natural habitat.

-Picnic lunches are provided, and it is important to take plenty of water, thus, the hiring of porters to carry and take care of your backpack may be an option worth looking into.
-Cameras and plenty of fast-speed film are recommended, as well.
-However, it can rain at a few minutes’ notice; hence waterproof clothing is essential, as well as zip lock bags for cameras and film.
+Picnic lunches are provided, and it is important to take plenty of water—so hiring porters to carry and take care of your backpack may be an option worth looking into.
+Professional cameras are recommended, as well.
+However, it can rain at a few minutes’ notice, so waterproof clothing is essential, as well as zip lock bags for cameras or phones.